PassivePicasso/ThunderKit/README.md

 1. Start a new Unity3d Project
 1. Download this repository as a zip
 1. Extract it into your project's Assets folder.
+1. Unity will attempt to compile and fail, this is expected
+1. Close Unity and re-open the project

 #### Unity 2018
  Start a new Unity3d Project and add this to your Packages/manifest.json dependencies array;